The 36-year-old announced his retirement from international football on Monday and must be applauded for his achievements and longevity in the game

 Klose is nothing if not honest.
 "It means an awful lot, [to equal Muller's tally], he said after scoring against Austria in September.
 "But I do not want you to put me on the same level as Gerd.
 It's an absolute joke to compare myself with him."

 On the numbers alone it would indeed be an absolute joke to compare the two.
 It took Muller less than half the number of games to reach the same number of goals.
-Throw in his list of honours and you wouldn't be long in seeing what any comparison crumbles.
+Throw in his list of honours and you wouldn't be long in seeing that any comparison crumbles.
 But times change.
-Just as Lionel Messi pinched his record for most calendar goals in a year, Muller's international exploits are being ravaged by time.
+Just as Lionel Messi pinched his record for most calendar goals in a year, Muller's international exploits are being ravaged by father time.
 Even Thomas Muller is known as the German number 13 these days.
 It would be a disservice to the man if, in future generations, people examining goalscoring statistics passed over the man in second place.
 It would be to fundamentally misinterpret his appeal.